UserBug/codeGuide/docs/git/recommendedWorkflowForFeature.md

-## Recommended workflow for Feature
+## Git - Recommended workflow for Feature

 1. The task is taken for development in the current iteration.
 2. __Developer__ creates a feature branch through issue tracking systems (JIRA) from develop branch.